C-likethis123/git-cpp/doc/commands/init.md

 ## Implementation details

-1. Initialise a GitRepository object
+1. App representation: Initialise a `GitRepository` object, which is an in-memory representation of an actual git repository
+2. This object will create actual files that represent a git repository

 ## Git repository